derekxkwan/cljs-amfmdemo/README.md

 # cljs-amfmdemo

 - working demo on am/fm synthesis using `clojurescript`,`reagent`, and Web Audio API
-- compiled version is found in the `docs/` folder
+- compiled version is found in the `docs/` folder (or [https://derekxkwan.github.io/cljs-amfmdemo/](https://derekxkwan.github.io/cljs-amfmdemo/))

 ## Progress